 6. You develop more skills

-Making time management as one of your focus during your travels will make you feel more fulfilled, calm, and in control.
-You improve your other skills and qualities as well.
-Implementing your schedule needs the self-discipline to avoid procrastination.
-In result, you will be more efficient, and that will reduce your stress while travelling.
+Focusing on time management during your travels will make you feel more fulfilled, calm, and in control.
+You improve your other skills and qualities as well, like planning, decision making, and punctuality.
+As a result, you will be more efficient, and that will reduce your stress while travelling.

-There are so many benefits of managing your time wisely during your trips that we may have missed, but you cannot argue that the points that we mentioned here make sense.
+There are so many benefits travel time management that we may have missed, but you cannot argue that the points that we mentioned here make sense.
 You only live once.
-So, it is also helpful when you are aware of your decisions and are trying to make the most of your chance to travel.
+Make the most of your time!